jensenzhng/discord-toolbox/README.md

 # discord-toolbox
-Discord Toolbox by dragonlordslayer69
+Discord Toolbox by Jensen

-config.json explanations:
+`config.json explanations:`

 monitoringtoken: the discord token of the account of which you want to monitor with